makedede/IQA_Tutorial/README.md

 [^wang04image]: Z. Wang, A.C.
 Bovik, H.R.
 Sheikh and E. P. Simoncelli.
 2004.
 Image quality assessment: From error visibility to structural similarity. *IEEE Transactions on Image Processing* 13, 4 (2004), 600--612.

-[^zhou06modern]: Z. Wangand A. C. Bovik.
+[^zhou06modern]: Z. Wang and A. C. Bovik.
 2006. *Modern Image Quality Assessment*.
 Morgan & Claypool.

-[^wang2009mean]: Z. Wangand A. C. Bovik.
+[^wang2009mean]: Z. Wang and A. C. Bovik.
 2009.
 Mean squared error: Love it or leave it?A new look at signal fidelity measures. *IEEE Signal Processing Magazine* 26, 1 (2009), 98--117.

-[^wang2011reduced]: Z. Wangand A. C. Bovik.
+[^wang2011reduced]: Z. Wang and A. C. Bovik.
 2011.
 Reduced-and no-reference image quality assessment. *IEEE Signal Processing Magazine* 28, 6 (2011), 29--40.

-[^wang2008maximum]: Z. Wangand E. P. Simoncelli.
+[^wang2008maximum]: Z. Wang and E. P. Simoncelli.
 2008.
 Maximum differentiation (MAD) competition: A methodology for comparing computational models of perceptual quantities. *Journal of Vision* 8, 12 (2008), 8.1--8.13.

 [^wang2021troubleshooting]: Z. Wang, H. Wang, T. Chen, Z. Wang and K. Ma.
 2021.
 Troubleshooting blind image quality models in the wild.
 In *IEEE Conference on Computer Vision and Pattern Recognition*.
 16256--16265.